-A clogged toilet is one of the most common misfortunes to befall a fellow human being.
-Have you ever been over to someone else’s house and clogged their toilet?
-You look around frantically as you can’t find the plunger, to immense relief.
+A clogged toilet is one of the most common misfortunes we all experience.
+Have you ever been at someone else’s house and clogged their toilet?
+You look around frantically and eventually find the plunger, to immense relief.
 However, the plunger won’t always cut it – here are a few different methods and techniques for you to consider.

 You May Also Enjoy: Best Composting Toilet Full Guide Must Read